hemminkn/tiralabra/README.md

 [Third weekly report](docs/viikkoraportit/viikkoraportti3.md)

 ## Installation and starting up
-Clone the repository into your own computer
+1. Clone the repository into your own computer
-You'll need to install the packages flash and mido.
+2. You'll need to install the packages flash and mido.
 If your version of Python doesn't support them, make a virtual environment.
+Start the virtual environment by writing:
+``
+source venv/bin/activate
+``
+3. Test the program in app.py in your terminal, for ex.
+``
+python3 app.py
+``